bridgecrew-perf6/KubernetesForEveryone/README.md

 If you haven't installed Minikube then check out the following  [link](https://github.com/smii/KubernetesForEveryone/blob/master/minikube.md)

+For those who are already experienced using Kubernetes we have 2 additional challenges that you can find [here](https://github.com/smii/KubernetesForEveryone/blob/master/additional_challenges.md)

 In this workshop you will create your own deployment.
 It contains several pods that will run an application.
 The application will look like this:
 &nbsp;